 Landmarks in France

-France always associated with a lot of things – fashions, romance, cuisine, beauty, and many more – but this Western European country also has some of the most recognizable landmarks in the world that you don’t want to miss the next time you are there.
+France always associated with a lot of things – fashions, romance, cuisine, beauty, and many more – but this Western European country also has some of the most recognizable monuments in the world that you don’t want to miss the next time you are there.

 Eiffel Tower – Paris